 Improving Access to Justice for China's Most Vulnerable

-"IBJ's partners in China always rise to the challenge, collaborating with us to inspire the next generation of attorneys to promote the rights of the accused within an increasingly complex legal system."
-Aurora Bewicke, IBJ China Program Manager
+"IBJ's partners in

+China always rise to the

+challenge, collaborating

+with us to inspire the next

+generation of attorneys

+to promote the rights of

+the accused within an

+increasingly complex legal

+system."
+Aurora Bewicke,

+IBJ China Program

+Manager

-JUSTICE FACTS: China
+JUSTICE FACTS:

+China

+Rule of Law (Percentile Rank) 2015:

 2015 Prison Population: 1,548,498 118 out of 100,000 fter 15 years of work in China, IBJ has observed important developments in the criminal justice system.
-Representation rates have moved from around 10 percent to around 50 percent or higher currently.
+Representation rates have moved from around 10 percent to around 50 percent or higher today.
 More and more accused persons have legal representation at an early stage in their case.
 Lawyers, furthermore, can more easily access the evidence against their clients, make procedural challenges, and move to exclude evidence obtained illegally, for example through coerced confessions.
-The acquittal rate rose by 33 percent in 2015 compared to total acquittals in 2014, which can be attributed to skillful and strategic defense by the defense lawyers in China.
-With the legal system becoming increasingly complex, IBJ and our partners continue to rise to the challenge to raise the bar on access to justice.

-In 2015 and 2016, IBJ China operated three regional hubs: The National Defender Resource Center (NDRC) in Beijing, the Southeast Defender Resource Center (SEDRC) in Wuhan, Hubei Province, and the Northwest Defender Resource Center (NWDRC) in Xi'an, Shaanxi Province.
-Facilitated by seven China-based staff, IBJ China's programming reached every province and autonomous region with its live and online trainings, rights awareness campaigns, community building activities, and pilot projects in local districts, all aimed at improving the rights of the accused and promoting a fair and functioning criminal justice system.
+The acquittal rate rose by 33 percent in 2015 compared to total acquittals in 2014, which can be attributed to skillful and strategic defense by defense lawyers in China.
+With the legal system becoming increasingly complex, IBI and our partners continue to rise to the challenge of In 2015 and 2016, IBJ China operated three regional hubs: the National Defender Resource Center (NDRC) in Beijing; the Southeast Defender Resource Center (SEDRC) in Wuhan, Hubei Province; and the Northwest Defender Resource Center (NWDRC) in Xi'an, Shaanxi Province.
+Facilitated by seven China-based staff, IBJ China's programming reached every province and autonomous region with its live and online trainings, rights awareness campaigns, community-building activities, and pilot projects in local districts, all aimed at improving the rights of the accused and promoting a fair and imporoving access to justice.